-Introduction: JCFS Therapeutic Day School & Yeshiva 1
+Introduction: JCFS Chicago Knapp School & Yeshiva 2

-Mission, Vision, Values, Commitments 2
+Tagline, Mission, Vision, Values, Commitments 2

+Elements of our Therapeutic Education 4

-Faculty and Administration 3
+Faculty and Administration 4

-Schedule, Attendance, Transportation 4
+Schedule, Attendance, Transportation 5

-Academic Program 5
+Academic Program & Reintegration 6

-Fostering a Positive Culture of Learning & Living 6
+Fostering a Positive Culture of Learning & Living 8

+School Supplies .
+10

-School Supplies: Acknowledgment of Receipt 9
+Acknowledgment of Receipt .
+11

-Introduction: JCFS Therapeutic Day School & Yeshiva
+Introduction: JCFS Chicago Knapp School & Yeshiva

-The JCFS Therapeutic Yeshiva, part of the JCFS Therapeutic Day School (TDS) is a therapeutic Jewish day school for students who require a therapeutic education and who are committed to their ongoing Jewish studies.
+Knapp Yeshiva, part of the Knapp School & Yeshiva, is a therapeutic Jewish day school for students who require a therapeutic education and who are committed to their ongoing Jewish studies.
 A therapeutic education is provided for both secular and Judaic studies.
 A dedicated faculty provides an individualized program of study.
-For 2018-19, the JCFS Yeshiva will accommodate boys and girls in grades K-8, depending on date of birth.
+For 2021, Knapp Yeshiva can accommodate boys and girls in grades K-8, depending on date of birth.

-The Yeshiva was established in 1991.
+Knapp Yeshiva was established in 1991.
 It is recognized as a Jewish day school by the JUF Jewish Day School Guaranty Fund and is a member school of the Kehillah Jewish Education Fund.

 Students are referred by Chicago Public Schools, suburban school districts, or Jewish community educators and rabbis.
 They may participate as public or private students.
-The Yeshiva collaborates with the Associated Talmud Torahs (ATT) and with several ATT schools in establishing and maintaining partnership arrangements for some students.
+Knapp Yeshiva collaborates with the Associated Talmud Torahs (ATT) and with several ATT schools in establishing and maintaining partnership arrangements for some students.

-The Yeshiva provides dedicated classrooms and the Okner Beit Midrash (study hall).
-Special events bring the Yeshiva classes together for celebration, learning, and commemoration.
+Knapp Yeshiva provides dedicated classrooms and the Okner Beit Midrash (study hall).
+Special events bring Knapp Yeshiva classes together for celebration, learning, and commemoration.

-TDS assists its students, where appropriate, in the goal of reintegrating to a less restrictive educational environment.
-As a program within TDS, the Yeshiva encourages partial or full reintegration as appropriate to mainstream Jewish elementary and high schools.
+Knapp Yeshiva assists its students, where appropriate, in the goal of reintegrating to a less restrictive educational environment.
+Knapp Yeshiva encourages partial or full reintegration as appropriate to mainstream Jewish elementary and high schools.